Skip to main content

 • Usage varies widely by country and context.
 Some words can be playful in places like Mexico or Costa Rica but offensive elsewhere, so cultural nuance is essential.

-• Readers are advised to recognize these phrases for comprehension and situational awareness, not necessarily to use them (particularly given differing levels of “naughtiness”).
+• You're advised to learn these phrases for comprehension and situational awareness, not necessarily to use them (particularly given differing levels of crassness).

-• The piece highlights region-specific terms (Spain, Colombia, Dominican Republic, Latin America) and classic insults, helping learners understand tone, severity, and local usage.
+• The piece highlights region-specific terms (Spain, Colombia, Dominican Republic, Latin America) and classic insults, helping you understand tone, severity, and local usage.

 Language is cool because you can use it to make nice with someone, and you can use it to tell them off in breathtakingly creative ways.
 The path to fluency should prepare you to encompass the full range of human emotion in your conversations with another, and you should, at the very least, be able to recognize when a complete stranger is fixing for a fight with you in public.
 It is for these reasons that we present you with these Spanish insults.